-The MUFG Cyber Security Fusion Center (MUFG CSFC), which was launched as a security center to provide threat analysis and security measures, plays key roles in the around-clock monitoring and incident response on a groupwide and global basis.

-Furthermore, MUFG sets up the MUFG-CERT as an umbrella organization in case of cyber security incident to cooperate with Computer Security Incident Response Teams (CSIRTs) of Group companies.
-MUFG conducts periodic exercises and drills to ensure its ability to perform promptly and surely such as information sharing, decision making, external public relations, and technical countermeasures.
-In addition, MUFG has stepped up collaborative activities with government agencies, other companies in the financial industry, and security communities including the Nippon CSIRT Association.
+The MUFG Cyber Security Fusion Center (MUFG CSFC), a security center has been launched to provide threat analysis and security measures, plays key roles in around-the-clock monitoring and incident response on a groupwide and global basis.
+Furthermore, MUFG has set up the MUFG-CERT as an umbrella organization in case of the occurrence of a cyber security incident to act in cooperation with the Computer Security Incident Response Teams (CSIRTs) of Group companies.
+MUFG conducts periodic exercises and drills to ensure its ability to promptly perform such functions as information sharing, decision making, external public relations and technical countermeasures.
+In addition, MUFG has stepped up collaborative activities with government agencies, other companies in the financial industry and security communities, including the Nippon CSIRT Association.